library-data-platform/ldlite/srs.md

 The *json_depth* parameter must be set to 2.
 This is important because it will cause the transformation to stop when it reaches the MARC JSON record and to write the JSON object as a whole.
-(Note: this requires LDLite v0.0.22 or later.)

 After this query has completed, `folio_source_record.records_j_parsed_record` should contain the MARC